KayabaZeref/BinarySearch/README.md

 # BinarySearch
-Sorting and Searching the number using Binary Search Algorithm.
+Sorting and Searching the number using Binary Search Algorithm. </br>
+Read file J1.S.P0006.docx for more detail.